Battle of Gabon: Battle

 On 9 November, Free French Westland Lysander aircraft operating out of Douala bombed Libreville aerodrome.
 The aerodrome was eventually captured, despite stiff resistance met by Koenig's force in its approach.
 Free French naval forces consisting of the minesweeper Commandant Dominé and the cargo vessel Casamance were led by Georges Thierry d'Argenlieu aboard the Bougainville-class aviso Savorgnan de Brazza in conducting coastal operations.
-De Brazza attacked and sank her sister ship, the Vichy French Bougainville.
+Meanwhile, De Brazza encountered Bougainville on the Ogooué River.
+Following an attack by Free French aircraft, the Bougainville opened fire on De Brazza.
+As one third of its crew was on land to counter the invasion, its fire proved erratic and ineffective.
+After 20 minutes, the Vichy ship was disabled and set ablaze.
 Libreville was captured on 10 November.

 On 12 November, the final Vichy forces at Port Gentil surrendered without a fight.
 Governor Georges Masson – despairing of his actions – committed suicide.

 Aftermath

 The Free French lost four aircraft and six aircrew in the campaign.
 There is disagreement about the total number of human losses.
 De Gaulle said "some twenty" died in the campaign.
 Jean-Christophe Notin claimed 33 were killed.
 Eliane Ebako wrote that "dozens" lost their lives, while Jean-Pierre Azéma said "roughly one hundred" were killed.
 Another account states that 35 Vichy troops were killed to 8 Free French.

-On 15 November, de Gaulle made a personal appeal that failed to persuade most of the captured Vichy soldiers—including General —to join the Free French.
+On 15 November, de Gaulle made a personal appeal that failed to persuade most of the captured Vichy soldiers—including General Marcel Têtu—to join the Free French.
 As a result, they were interned as prisoners of war in Brazzaville, French Congo for the duration of the war.

 With their control consolidated in Equatorial Africa, the Free French began focusing on the campaign in Italian Libya.
-De Gaulle relieved General Leclerc of his post in Cameroon and sent him to Fort Lamy, Chad to oversee offensive preparations.
+De Gaulle relieved Leclerc of his post in Cameroon and sent him to Fort Lamy, Chad to oversee offensive preparations.

 The conflict in Gabon triggered a mass migration of Gabonese to Spanish Guinea.
 French Equatorial Africa cut its ties with the Vichy-controlled West African territories, and rebuilt its economy around trade with nearby British possessions, namely Nigeria.
 Tensions between Vichy and Free French factions remained long after the invasion.
 The seizure of Gabon and the rest of French Equatorial Africa gave Free France new-found legitimacy; no longer was it an organization of exiles in Britain, as it now had its own sizable territory to govern.